 BERA is dedicated to supporting and promoting teacher research.
 We believe practitioners, academics and policy makers must collaborate to help shape a future curriculum in schools.
-As part of our commitment to support teachers we are delighted to announce that all participants on the CCT Chartered Teacher Programme will receive free BERA membership.
+As part of our commitment to support teachers we are delighted to announce that all participants on the centrally administered CCT Chartered Teacher Programme will receive free membership included in the cost of the programme.
+This initial agreement runs until 2021.

 The Chartered College of Teaching aims to raise the status of the profession and support teachers to acquire the expertise necessary to maintain excellence in teaching and secure the best outcomes for children and young people.
 The Chartered Teacher programme, offering an accredited, career-long, professional development pathway, is central to achieving this goal.